 Many important elements of your oral cavity are microscopic in size.
-Special instruments are required for dentists to work with these elements.
-Since 1998, the dental microscope has become a key instrument in endodontics, and over the past 20 years, it has also been adopted by other dental specializations such as periodontics and surgery.
-This dental microscope is designed to provide detailed visualization during patient treatments.
+Special instruments are required for doctors to work with them.
+Since 1998, the dental microscope has become a key instrument in endodontics, and over the last 20 years it has also been adopted by other dental specialties such as periodontology and surgery.
+This dental microscope is designed for detailed visualisation during patient treatment.

-The dental microscope offers visual precision up to 400 times greater than the naked eye and 100 times greater than traditional loupes.
-The magnification improves the precision of treatmens and prevents damage to adjacent teeth and tissues during various surgical interventions.
+The dental microscope offers visual accuracy 400 times greater than the naked eye and 100 times greater than traditional magnifying glasses.
+Magnification improves the accuracy of tooth preparation and prevents damage to neighbouring teeth and tissues during various surgical procedures.

-In restorative dentistry, using a dental microscope enhances visibility in diagnosing, preparing, creating, and finishing dental work.
-Dental microscopes have built-in high-intensity lights that provide excellent visibility in areas that are hard to access with the naked eye.
+In restorative dentistry, the use of a dental microscope increases visibility in diagnosis, preparation, execution and finishing of work.
+Dental microscopes have built-in high-intensity lights, which allow high visibility in areas that are difficult to access with the naked eye.

-Many dental lesions, such as some types of cracks, are visible only with significant magnification, at least 16 times.
-While many dentists limit themselves to using low-magnification loupes or none at all during examinations, dentists who work without a dental microscope are more likely to miss small areas of decay.
+Many dental lesions, such as some types of cracks, are only visible with significant magnification, at least 16 times.
+Although many dentists limit themselves to using low-magnification or no magnifying glasses at all during examinations, dentists who work without a dental microscope are more likely to overlook small areas of decay.

 A dental microscope is an invaluable resource for an endodontist.
-Since endodontic (root canal) treatment occurs in a very small area, the procedure requires precision to navigate through complex roots and canals.
-Missed dental canals often mean untreated infections, which can lead to the need for repeated endodontic procedures.
+Because endodontic (root canal) treatment takes place in a very small area, the procedure requires precision to navigate the complex roots and canals.
+Missed dental canals often mean untreated infections, which can lead to repeat endodontic procedures.

-At the DENT ESTET clinics, we use the Zeiss and Leica dental microscopes.
+At DENT ESTET clinics, we use the Zeiss dental microscope and the Leica dental microscope.

 Locating hidden dental canals that have been obstructed by calcifications and reduced in size.